clamydo/stochasticsampling/README.md

 Implementation of a Monte-Carlo like statistical sampling method for a time integration of a Fokker-Planck equation, coupled to a hydrodynamic field.

+# TERMS OF USE

+In addition to the terms of the GPLv3, any publications that make use of this work or derived work must cite http://doi.org/10.25358/openscience-3103.

 # Build prerequisits
 * rustc >= 1.21-nightly
 * FFTW3 3.x